wraith13/wandbox-vscode/README.md

-# wandbox-vscode README
+# wandbox-vscode

-This is the README for your extension "wandbox-vscode".
-After writing up a brief description, we recommend including the following sections.
+[Wandbox](http://melpon.org/wandbox)([GitHub](https://github.com/melpon/wandbox/)) is a social compilation service.
+This extension is Wandbox front-end for Visual Studio Code.

+> Wandbox is provided from [@melpon](https://github.com/melpon)( 🐕 dog) as a personal voluntary service.
+> For keep this service, please do not put a high load on this service.

 ## Features